koobies/tacctut-vs/docs/Getting Started Section/Containers Tutorial.rst

     $ idev -p rtx-dev -t 02:00:00

-//explain what this means, the Flags
+If prompted to use a reservation, choose yes.
+Once the command runs successfully, you have a shell on a dedicated compute node.
+Note, that you may need to wait for the compute to become available in the queue.

-This might take a while but you will know that you have successfully loaded into a node when your command line shows (base) some numbers and what not
+**Step 3:  Load in Apptainer**

-**Step 6:  Load in Apptainer**
+Once you have successfully have a shell launched on a compute node, you will need to load apptainer using module.
 ::

-    (base) something$ module list
+    $ module list

     Currently Loaded Modules:
     1) intel/19.1.1   4) autotools/1.2   7) hwloc/1.11.12  10) tacc-apptainer/1.3.3